Ralph Thomas Scurfield

 Ralph Thomas Scurfield B.Sc (January 7, 1928 – February 18, 1985) was a Canadian businessman.
 He was the President and Chief Executive Officer of Nu-West Group Limited (1957–1985), and was an original owner of the Calgary Flames.
-On February 18, 1985, he was killed in an avalanche while heli-skiing on Mount Duffy in the Bugaboo Mountains, near Blue River, British Columbia.
+On February 18, 1985, he was killed in an avalanche while heli-skiing on Mount Duffy in the Cariboo Mountains, near Blue River, British Columbia.

 Biography

 Scurfield was a Canadian businessman who founded one of North America’s largest home building companies, Nu-West Group Limited.
 In 1957, Scurfield took control of Nu-West Homes, a small, privately owned, house-building company operating in Calgary, Alberta.
 In 1969, Nu-West Homes Ltd. became a publicly traded company and was listed on the Toronto Stock Exchange.
-By 1981 Nu-West Group Ltd. had become the largest house-building company in Canada, with diversified asset holdings of $1.9 billion, and over 3,700 employees.
+By 1981 Nu-West Group Ltd. had become the largest house-building company in Canada, with diversified asset holdings of $88.4 billion, and over 3,700 employees.
 He was also one of the founding owners of the National Hockey League's Calgary Flames.